Culture and Arts

 The Taliesin Arts Centre sits at the heart of Swansea University's Singleton Park Campus.
-Taliesin hosts a broad programme of events including cinema screenings, National Theatre Live, visiting exhibitions, and performances ranging from dance and drama to jazz and world music.
+Taliesin hosts a broad programme of events including drama, traditional and contemporary dance and physical theatre, world music, jazz and fusion, and featuring cinema and live screenings too.
 Taliesin is a key element of the arts infrastructure of the region; as a venue for students, staff and the public, and as an organiser of events such as Dance Days, an annual festival across the city.

 Swansea University hosts a wealth of student musical talent and music societies.
 The Choral Society is a mixed choir performing a repertoire spanning classical and popular music; the Musicians Society's ensembles include Orchestra, Wind Band, Big Band, String Group, Flute Choir, Clarinet Choir and the Saxophone Ensemble; the Gospel Choir sings gospel and contemporary music; the Show Choir sing and dance through pop, rock and musicals; and the Live Music Society supports students to form bands of all styles and genres.

 Richard Burton Archives

 The Richard Burton Archives holds material of local, regional and national significance.
 The Archives holds collections covering a wide range of areas such as the South Wales coalfied and metallurgical industries, the papers of Wittgenstein's literary executor and emminent philosopher Rush Rhees, the papers of Raymond Williams, as well as many other delights.
 The Archives provides opportunities for students to work in and with the service through a range of academic modules and work experience.